palderman/DataSciAg/syllabus.md

 ## Semester project

-Semester projects may be one of two types:
+Semester projects may be one of three types:

 * Individual project applying scientific computing tools to conduct data analysis within the scope of the student's research domain
 * Group project (3-5 contributors) applying scientific computing tools to conduct publishable research and culminating in a manuscript which can be submitted to a journal
+* Rewriting 4 of the course assignments using examples and data from agriculture

 ## Course Schedule